simonepernice/RaspBerryPiFanController/manual/manual.md

 # Raspberry Pi Fan Controller

-*Fan Controller* is designed to drive a PWM fan on a Raspberry Pi proportionally to the CPU temperature.
+*Fan Controller* is designed to drive a PWM fan on a Raspberry Pi at a speed proportional to the CPU temperature.
 It is designed to use very low resources and be totally configurable.

-The latest Rasberry Pi versions are more powerful but they also need a fan.
+The latest Rasberry Pi versions are more powerful but they also need a fan to get maximum performance.
 It is noisy and needs power.
 The purpose of this application is to run the fan as less as possible using as few Rasberry Pi resources as possible.

 Copyright (C) 2020 Simone Pernice <pernice@libero.it>.

 *Fan Controller* is provided under GNU General Public License version 3 as published by the Free Software Foundation.

 *Fan Controller* is programmed in C++ for maximum energy efficiency.
-Other programming languages like Java or Python would have required much more memory and CPU cycles to perform the same tasks.
+Other programming languages like Java or Python would have required much more memory and CPU cycles to perform the same task.
-*Fan Controller* has plenty of configuration options to adapt at every load condition.
+*Fan Controller* has plenty of configuration options to adapt at every condition.
 *Fan Controller* wants to fresh Raspberry while it is executing complex tasks, it does not want to be the reason for heating!!!

 *Fan Controller* requires the following libraries: